 Title X clinics provide sexual and reproductive healthcare to everyone regardless of income, identity, or personal circumstance.
 This means teens can access free birth control, pregnancy tests, STI testing, and treatment through title x clinics!

 Visit everybodytexas.org to find a clinic near you

 4. US citizenship is not required for teens seeking a judicial bypass

 A judicial bypass is an option for teens who cannot tell their parents about their pregnancy or their decision to have an abortion.
 The process involves scheduling an ultrasound and meeting with an attorney and a judge.
 The judicial bypass process is free and confidential to all teens regardless of citizenship status.

 Visit janesdueprocess.org to learn more about accessing family planning services as a teen

 Data and statistics can be helpful when making a point, but they don't tell the whole story.
 Instead, we should consider adding context to create a narrative that addresses the systemic issues responsible for creating the conditions we experience.
 When encountering a new piece of data, think about what assumptions are made and how they may play into stereotypes and downplay the root causes.

 Guadalupe Muñoz, Health Educator, is based in the Rio Grande Valley.
 As a health educator, Guadalupe aims to empower young people to make informed decisions about their sexual health and relationships.
-Guadalupe enjoys working on their garden, spending time with her pups, and finding new hobbies in her free time.
+Guadalupe enjoys working on their garden, spending time with their pups, and finding new hobbies in their free time.